-Australia has been a long-standing partner with Solomon Islands in the development and implementation of this Project.
-In addition to the AIFFP financing for the Transmission System, Australia has contributed AUD29.1 million to the Tina River Hydropower Development Project in recognition of the positive economic and environmental benefits this project would bring to Solomon Islands.
+Australia has been a long-standing partner with Solomon Islands in the development and implementation of this project.
+In addition to AIFFP financing for the transmission system, Australia has contributed AUD29.1 million to the Tina River Hydropower Development Project in recognition of the positive economic and environmental benefits this project will bring to Solomon Islands.

-The Tina Hydropower Development Project, which will be constructed approximately 20 kilometres southeast of Honiara, will be the Solomon Islands Government’s first large scale public-private partnership.
+The Tina Hydropower Development Project, which will be constructed approximately 20km southeast of Honiara, will be the Solomon Islands Government’s first large scale public-private partnership.
 It is the largest renewable energy project in the country, and Australia’s largest climate finance investment in the Pacific.
-The Project will help Solomon Islands to transition away from diesel-powered energy, strengthening energy security and reducing the country’s exposure to the volatile global fuel prices.
-The Project will also support Solomon Islands to reach its greenhouse gas emissions target under the Paris Agreement.
+The project will help Solomon Islands to transition away from diesel-powered energy, strengthening energy security and reducing the country’s exposure to the volatile global fuel prices.
+The project will also support Solomon Islands to reach its greenhouse gas emissions target under the Paris Agreement.

 Other project contributions: